MartC53/547ConnectTheDots/README.md

 - [x] This quarter (547)
   - [x] Use time resolved data
   - [x] Evaluate other model types
+      - [x] Image augmentation- Images were cut into fourths and the previous CNN was re-trained.
+Accuracy increased to 52%
       - [x] Few Shot learning- Still dataset limited train on 1 test on 2 gives poor stats
       - [x] Adaptive fast learning - Still dataset limited, see above
       - [x] Autoecoder dataset limited- could not produce images outside of negative control